Eye Care Services

 Which Contact Lenses Are Best For You?

-That will depend on several factors including your vision, your lifestyle, and what will be the most comfortable for you.
+That will depend on several factors, including your vision, your lifestyle, and what will be the most comfortable for you.

-Getting a Contact Lens Eye Exam:
+Getting a Contact Lens Eye Exam

 If you wear or want to wear contacts, you need a contact lens exam in addition to a comprehensive eye exam.
 A contact lens prescription measures for lenses that sit directly on the surface of your eye.
-Our eye doctor will perform special tests during a contact lens exam to evaluate your vision with contacts.
+Our Eye Doctors will perform special tests during a contact lens exam to evaluate your vision with contacts.
 The test will include a measurement of your eye surface to determine what size and type of contacts are best for you.

 After the exam, our eye doctor will fit you with a trial pair of contacts and have you wear them for a few days.
 In about a week, you’ll need a follow-up exam to make sure you have adjusted to your new lenses.